-- (a) whether the associated person has non-business relationships with senior officials or government members; - (b) whether we can ascertain the ownership of the agency or business and whether the identity of the owners causes any concern; - (c) the reputation of the associated person in the country in which they will operate on the Company's or Cohort's behalf; - (d) whether we have seen a client list and whether other clients of the associated person are reputable; - (e) whether other reputable clients have provided satisfactory references; - (f) whether the associated person has membership of corruption prevention organisations such as TRACE; and - (g) whether we know anything about the reputation of the associated person with any other relevant parties.
+- a. whether the associated person has non-business relationships with senior officials or government members; - b. whether we can ascertain the ownership of the agency or business and whether the identity of the owners causes any concern; - c. the reputation of the associated person in the country in which they will operate on the - d.
+Company's or Cohort's behalf; - e. whether we have seen a client list and whether other clients of the associated person are reputable; - f. whether other reputable clients have provided satisfactory references; - g. whether the associated person has membership of corruption prevention organisations such as TRACE; and - h. whether we know anything about the reputation of the associated person with any other relevant parties.